HassanKhalid768768/RESUME-MAKER/README.md

 2. Open `index.html` in any modern web browser.
 3. Fill out your resume details.
 4. Click **Generate CV** to see the preview.
-5. Optionally, use browser print (Ctrl+P) to save as PDF.

-## 📌 Notes

-- Make sure JavaScript is enabled in your browser.
-- No backend is involved; everything works client-side.
-- For a better experience, run it through a local server or deploy using GitHub Pages.

 ## 📬 Contact